Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 ```
 From the "tracking node chain" image, a use case has for example two analytics functionalities, each of these functionalities requires different Data and AI (Artificial Intelligence) Services.
 For the function 1, Nodes 3 and 4 are using the data directly from Node 1, while Node 5 and Node n are indirectly using the data from Node 1.

 To encourage data sharing, digital incentives should be provided to the ecosystem.
-These digital incentives can be used to convert the "value" of data sharing into a valuable asset that can be used for various activities within the Promotheus-X (PTX) ecosystem.
+These digital incentives can be used to convert the "value" of data sharing into a valuable asset that can be used for various activities within the Prometheus-X (PTX) ecosystem.
 DVCT act as tool to distribute the digital incentives based on data usage of participants.

 For incentives distribution, the prerequisites are:
 1. The number of points (as representative of the data value) to be distributed for data and service providers must be predefined in the contract.